-The Ming dynasty would prove to be the last Han Chinese imperial rule of China.
-When it fell in 1644 less than two centuries later it was succeeded by the Manchurian Qing Dynasty.
+The Ming Dynasty, declared in 1368 in Nanjing, would prove to be the last Han Chinese imperial rule of China.

-The main aim of this feature is to explore the mausoleum of each Ming emperor along with a brief recap of his reign.
+These pages explore each Ming Emperor's mausoleum along with a brief recap of his reign.

 Tombs may not rank high on the list of great places to visit.
 I hope however that my pages will inspire you to pay a visit to some of them.
 Trust me, it's well worth it.